Nymphing For Salmon: How The Guides Do it

 Nymphing Setup

 A good indicator nymphing setup or a tight line setup is critical to fly fishing for salmon with nymphs.
-These two rigs are good as a single-fly rig, or a mutli-fly rig (laws permitting).

 A single fly rig is pretty basic and is best for a new fisherman and works well on a normal tapered monofilament leader of about 11 to 13 feet total.

+If permitted by law, I will always use a two-flies.
 You can cover two levels of the water column by spreading your two flies out 20 to 36 inches apart.

 Positioning and Angles

-I tell my clients that their goal for effective nymph fishing for trout is this: “Get your fly down and into the strike zone as fast as possible, keep it there for as long as possible, and control the speed of your fly when it’s in the strike zone”.
+I tell my clients that their goal for effective nymph fishing for salmon is this: “Get your fly down and into the strike zone as fast as possible, keep it there for as long as possible, and control the speed of your fly when it’s in the strike zone”.

 If you do this and you do this after you have entered the pool stealthily, you will catch more fish than other anglers.

 Most salmon will hold close to the bottom.
 Atlantic salmon can be the exception, but when the salmon are deep you want your flies also deep.
-I believe the closer your flies are to the fish’s mouth the better.

 If possible keep your flies 6 to 16 inches off the bottom.